Some of the best experiences you can have is mingling with the locals… and seeing how they live their day-to-day life.

 At one of the stalls they had a freshly made noodle dish…

 When I spoke to the stall owner and asked how much it was, she said, “So cheap!
 Cheap, cheap!
 Only 20 baht.”
 (20 baht is about USD 60 cents.)

 They are small sizes… yet it was cheap and it was really tasty too, which was great.
-Max said he could’ve eaten 4 of them himself for breakfast!
+Paul said he could’ve eaten 4 of them himself for breakfast!
 He is a hoover though – ha ha!

 There’s plenty of other Thai street food here too, some of which looks appetizing.
 They love serving it up in the plastic bags!